Mr. Archer is the incredible story of a man cursed by his past, but blessed with enormous opportunity as an Adult. Read more

 The first person to claim the $70 reward will receive a 24" x 36" poster of Alexander Archer as well an epic poster of both Alexander and Vincent.
 You will also receive all rewards listed above.Estimated delivery:Ships anywhere in the world

 Pledge $100 or more

 1 backer All gone!

 For the lucky individual who pledges $100 you will receive the first edition copy of Mr. Archer which is all done by hand; hand drawn art work and hand written script.
-You will also receive all rewards listed above.Estimated delivery:Ships within the US only
+You will also receive all rewards listed above.Estimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)

 For the person willing to pledge $1000 you will receive a large canvas print (36" x 48").
 The print will be you drawn into character with you fighting either Vincent or Alexander based on you choice.
 You will also be included in the comic and will be play a role in shaping events.
 You will also receive a movie size poster (24' x 36") of Alexander and Vincent plus a copy of each issue up to the fifth one.
-The delivery time is put as late but it will be shipped in parts.Estimated delivery:Add $50 USD to ship outside the US
+The delivery time is put as late but it will be shipped in parts.Estimated delivery:Ships anywhere in the world

 - (31 days)